Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Wiretap and Gelfand-Pinsker Analogy

-The fourth step in the upper bound from \eqref{EQ:WTC_converse_proof_remark1}, namely, the maximization of the mutual information difference over all $v\in\mathcal{V}$, masks the explicit structure of the optimizing auxiliary random variable.
-In our analogy-based converse proof, however, we saw that the optimizing auxiliary is $U=(U_Q,Q)$, where $Q$ is the time-sharing random variable and $U_i\triangleq \left(M,Y_{[1:i-1]},Z_{[i+1:n]}\right)$. \end{remark}

-\begin{remark}[Alternative Analogy-Based Derivation] An alternative way to arrive at the proof of \eqref{EQ:WTC_capacity_converse} based on the analogy between the WTC and the GPC is the following.
+\begin{remark}[Alternative Analogy-Based Derivation] An alternative way to prove \eqref{EQ:WTC_capacity_converse} based on the analogy between the WTC and the GPC is the following.
 One could proceed from \eqref{EQ:WTC_converse_proof_UB1} to further upper bound $R$ as